 The Centre for Higher Education (zhb) is a unique institution in the German Higher Education System that combines research and service in one university center.
-In addition to the three professorships, there are five service departments that are closely linked to the research activities of the professorships.
-The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further departments were added in 2013 and 2020 (see Wikipedia for the history of the zhb).
+In addition to the three professorships, there are five divisions that are closely linked to the research activities of the professorships.
+The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further divisions were added in 2013 and 2020.

-Prof. Dr. Jens Rowold's Chair of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.
+Prof. Dr. Jens Rowold's Professorship of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.

 All teaching in foreign languages at TU Dortmund University takes place in this area, which is headed by Dr Meni Syrou.
 Every year, almost 7,000 students study one of the 14 modern foreign languages offered here, German as a foreign language or Latin.
 Students can also learn German sign language or practice academic writing and presentation skills (for German and English) in a writing space.

 In the area of university didactics, which is headed by Dr Katrin Stolz, the „Start in Teaching“ takes place for all new teachers.
 In addition to this classic introduction to the design of courses, a certificate course in higher education didactics is offered, as well as many other current events.
 In addition, the topics of digitalization of teaching and e-examinations have become very important and topical.

 Division of Statistical Consulting and Analysis – SBAZ

 Since 2020, the Division of Statistical Consulting and Analysis (SBAZ), headed by Dr Swetlana Herbrandt, has also been part of the zhb.
 All students and employees of TU Dortmund University can get statistical advice for their theses or projects here.
 Statistical support for projects is also offered for external clients.